 When you choose to translate a page in Google Chrome following the steps above, and nothing happens, the first remedy is to refresh the page.
 Sometimes that’s all it takes for Chrome to deliver the translation.

 But there are times when Chrome doesn’t automatically show the translation bar when you run into a page in a foreign language.
-Perhaps you’ve opted out of having a translation on that language before, so now Chrome doesn’t suggest it.
+Perhaps you’ve opted out of having a translation in that language before, so now Chrome doesn’t suggest it.

 Fortunately, you can force a translation.
 In a web browser, you’ll find the translate icon on the right-hand side of the address bar.
 By clicking it, you’ll see the translate bar appear just underneath.
-In Chrome app, both Android and iOS, that looks like this:
+In the Chrome app, both Android and iOS, that looks like this:

 - Open the Chrome app and tap on the three vertical dots in the top right-hand corner.

 - Select the “Translate…” option.